MicrosoftDocs/semantic-kernel-docs/semantic-kernel/ai-orchestration/chaining-functions.md

 In previous articles, we showed how you could invoke a Semantic Kernel function (whether semantic or native) individually.
 Oftentimes, however, you may want to string multiple functions together into a single pipeline to simplify your code.

-[Laster in this article](./chaining-functions.md#passing-more-than-just-input-with-native-functions), we'll put this knowledge to use by demonstrating how you could refactor the code from the [native functions](./native-functions.md) to make it more readable and maintainable.
+[Later in this article](./chaining-functions.md#passing-more-than-just-input-with-native-functions), we'll put this knowledge to use by demonstrating how you could refactor the code from the [native functions](./native-functions.md) to make it more readable and maintainable.
 If you want to see the final solution, you can check out the following samples in the public documentation repository.

 | Language  | Link to final solution |
 | --- | --- |